 You may request a review of the denial within 180 days of the date you receive the denial notice.
-You or your representative may review pertinent documents and other materials relevant to your claim (regardless of whether they were submitted with your original claim) and submit issues, comments, documents and other information relating to the claim.
+You or your authorized representative may review pertinent documents and other materials relevant to your claim (regardless of whether they were submitted with your original claim) and submit issues, comments, documents and other information relating to the claim.
 Requests for review must be made in writing and sent to the Board of Trustees.

-The failure to file a petition within the 180-day period or the failure to appear and participate in any timely scheduled hearing will constitute a waiver of the claimant's right to a review of the denial.
-However, the Board may relieve a claimant of any such waiver for good cause shown, provided application for such relief is made within one year after the date shown on the notice of denial.
+The failure to file an appeal within the 180-day period will constitute a waiver of the claimant's right to a review of the denial.